wokwi/rp2040js/README.md

 npm run start:circuitpython
 ```

 and start the CircuitPython REPL!
-The rest of the experience is the same as the MicroPython demp (Ctrl+X to exit, using the `--image` and
+The rest of the experience is the same as the MicroPython demo (Ctrl+X to exit, using the `--image` and
 `--gdb` options, etc).

 #### Filesystem support